The Hobbit Tolkien Fan Edit Recut

 12-13.
 Inside Information / Not at Home

-• Removed the entire Dwarf chase sequence in Erebor, to place the focus on Bilbo, remove unnecessary action, stick to the book, and most importantly make Smaug still appear competent.
+• Removed the entire Dwarf chase sequence in Erebor to place the focus on Bilbo, remove unnecessary action, stick to the book, and most importantly make Smaug appear competent.

 • New digitally altered shot to show Smaug breaking out of Erebor without being covered in liquid gold.